ADA-XiaoYao/awesome-Alfadi/README.md

 - **TLS/SSL Decryption & Analysis**
     - [PolarProxy](https://www.netresec.com/?page=PolarProxy) - A transparent SSL/TLS proxy that decrypts and re-encrypts TLS traffic while saving the decrypted traffic to a PCAP file.
     - [Wireshark (with SSL Key Log File)](https://wiki.wireshark.org/TLS#using-the-pre-master-secret) - Browsers can be configured to log TLS session keys, which can then be loaded into Wireshark to decrypt captured traffic.
-    - [mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive man-in-the-middle proxy for HTTP and HTTPS, allowing for inspection and modification of encrypted traffic.
 - **Encrypted Traffic Metadata Analysis**
     - [JA3/JA3S](https://github.com/salesforce/ja3) - A method for creating SSL/TLS client and server fingerprints, which can be used to identify specific malware or applications even without decryption.
     - [Mercury](https://github.com/cisco/mercury) - A tool for fingerprinting network traffic, including TLS, SSH, and other protocols, to identify applications and threats.